-Broadcasting Center: Houses Covenant Productions, 98.7 The Song, production rooms, a TV studio, editing bays, offices, and class labs.
+Broadcasting Center: Houses production rooms, a TV studio, editing bays, offices, and class labs for the cinema media arts major and university marketing.

 Decker Hall: Completed in 1970, expanded in 1994; houses classrooms, faculty and administrative offices, Information Technology Services, the Mail Distribution Center, Create, the Department of Student Life, and several other offices and departments, including the academic departments of modern foreign languages, English, history and political science, computer science, mathematics, as well as the School of Education.